 NOTE: The nature of the film, and it's often subtle and understated approach to the subject matter, means that some of the information discussed below is established by inference rather than directly seen or explained.
+Furthermore, as the film also engages with complex theory in a way which can be notoriously can be hard to follow for many layperson viewers, some of the science and timelines involved have been simplified for general comprehension.

 Two young engineers, Aaron and Abe, work on various start-up tech projects out of Aaron's home garage, following a vaguely-discussed incident wherein an innovation they worked on was stolen by a colleague, who profited at their expense.
 During one such project, involving the electromagnetic reduction of an object's weight, the two accidently discover an unforeseen side-effect; an 'A-to-B' time loop side-effect, wherein an object left in the weight-reducing field exhibits temporal anomalies, proceeding normally (from time 'A,' when the field was activated, to time 'B,' when the field is powered off), then backwards (from 'B' back to 'A') in a continuously repeating sequence, such that objects can leave the field in the present, or at some previous point.